membrive/conky-MinimalWhite/README.md

 ### Configuration

-* Install feh, edit the following line in .conkyrc with your wallpaper path, and uncomment it, just if you need this transparency method:

-		${exec feh --bg-scale /path/to/wallpaper.png}

 * For GMail info, add your user/pass in .conky/gmail.py and uncomment the line.
 Note: script for package update info not included.
 * You can comment with # or remove the hddtemp line if you don't have this command working.